RunestoneInteractive/overview/_sources/overview.rst

 Server Side Python
 ------------------

 If the JOBE server has pandas installed we can even use pandas right in the text and have it process data from a file.
+Just use the option :language: python3.

 Here is the file it will read from.